wleddy/staffing/docs/use_case.md

 1. Sign in as manager.
 1. Select "Manage Attendance"
-1. Select Activity and Spot
+1. Select Activity and Task
 1. Select user record and update attendance info.

 > Repeat as needed.